jsterner30/watchtower/README.md

 Some things, like the reporting if a repo is public or internal, can be represented in a single csv file very simply.
 Other things are more complicated.
 For example, when reporting on the lowest node version in a repo, which branch or branches should be considered in the report?
 And even more difficult is how to report on dependency versions when there are thousands of individual library dependencies in an org.

 To solve these issues, this script outputs different csv files in different ways:
-- Simple Reports: these reports can be output to a single csv file.
+- Simple Reports: these reports can be output to a set of csv files and are a simple data mapping.

 - Versioning Reports: these reports (like node and terraform version) are contained in a subdirectory that contains three files: